1. THE FUND'S POLICY

-1.2 Learning Disabilities Learning disabilities (intellectual disabilities), and autism are our priorities for funding.
+1.2 Learning Disabilities Learning disabilities (intellectual disabilities), with or without autism are our priorities for funding.
 We consider projects for children or adults.
-We do not give grants for research into or care of people with mental illness, dyslexia, dyspraxia nor ADHD, if they do not also have learning disabilities (intellectual disabilities).
+We do not give grants for research into or care of people with mental illness, dyslexia, dyspraxia, autism, nor ADHD, if they do not also have learning disabilities (intellectual disabilities).

 1.3 We generally direct our limited funds towards the initiation of research so that it can progress to the point at which there is sufficient data to support an application to one of the major funding bodies.

 2.1 Applications will only be considered from established research workers and will be subject to normal professional peer review procedures.

 2.2 Applications, limited to 5 pages (including references) with the type no smaller than Times New Roman 12, should be in the form of a scientific case for support, with: